 When my clients who are business owners come to me, I tell them to look at each of these traits and hire someone with the skill sets AND behavioral traits to help drive the business in the right direction.

 It is important to remember, most people fall between two different behavioral categories.
 And some traits are stronger than others.
-My two main behavioral traits are Dominant and an Influencer.
-On the other hand, my business partner falls right between Compliant and Supporter.
-So, our personality types work together, rarely butting heads, for the success of our business.
+My two main behavioral traits are highly Dominant with some Compliant.
+I have no problem “charging hell with a water pistol” but also willing to do some research into the best way to do it.
+On the other hand, my operations manager falls right between Compliant and Steady.
+In this case, this personality trait is a good fit.
+She knows ways of implementation that best fit individual team members’ personalities.
+Because we are on opposite sides of the chart, our personality types work together complementing each’s strengths and weaknesses, rarely butting heads.

-I’m not saying that if my business partner was a Dominant we couldn’t work together.
+I’m not saying that if she was a Dominant we couldn’t work together.
 We very well could.
 If I had another dominant personality working with me trying to achieve something, we could definitely achieve a great deal.
 But we’re going to be at each other’s throats often.
 Knowing this in advance will certainly help me (and the rest of the staff) know what to expect.

 So what exactly am I getting at?
 Knowing future staff members’ DISC personality strengths before bringing them into your business can save frustration and head-butting.
-Ideally, you can predict in advance how they will fit within the organization based on your current teams’ DISC assessments.
+Ideally, you can predict in advance using their DISC test, how they will fit within the organization compared to the results of your current teams’ results.

-If you’re looking at your business, and you have a Business Growth Analyst like myself going in to look at your business and trying to help you find the weaknesses, we’re going to make sure your planning division and your leadership division are filled with Dominant individuals.
+If you’re looking at your business, or you have a Business Growth Analyst like myself looking at your business to try to help find the weaknesses, we’re going to make sure your planning division and your leadership division are filled with Dominant individuals.
 They are results-driven and are pushing the team.
 You really do not want a supporter S dictating the revenue of your company.
-But you will need these supportive personalities getting the D’s work done and keeping the team happy, and the Cs analyzing the data.
+But you will need these supportive personalities getting the D’s work done and keeping the team happy, and the Cs analyzing how everything is progressing by watching the data.
 You want to make sure you have the right people in the right positions so that your business can run more productively.
-And the DISC assessment is one tool I personally use to offer me insights on how to build a compatible staff.
+And the DISC assessment is one tool I personally use to offer me insights on how to build my compatible team.